-This is a simplified version of the first Bolognese recipe I shared with you few years ago.
+This is a simplified version of the first Spaghetti Bolognese recipe I shared with you few years ago.
 It’s a fusion of Filipino, Thai and definitely Italian cooking.
 My version of spaghetti bolognese is sweet, salty, a bit chili, savoury and cheesy dish.
-I hope you find it interesting enough to try.
+Cooking Like A Pro hope you find it interesting enough to try.

 Here is what you’ll need.

 - 300-400 g Minced pork or beef,

 - 50-100 g Pork liver minced or choppedOlive oil, 23tbsp